dekrus/Fallout2MechanicsMiniRework/README.md

 ### Secondary Attack
 **(Requires set in ddraw.ini: AllowUnsafeScripting=2 for sfall 4.4+ or AllowUnsafeScripting=1 for sfall 5.1+)**
 This module adds alternative fire modes to Laser, Plasma, Gauss, and other weapons.
-- All of the Alternate Fire activates with an Aimed Shot to the torso, or can be set to always be active (configurable).
+- The alternate fire mode is activated by an Aimed Shot to the torso, or can be set to always be active (configurable).

 **Laser Weapons:** ![Secondary-Attack](images/LASER_SLOW.gif)
 - Damages all creatures along the projectile's path.
 - Hit/critical chance calculated separately per target.
-- Alternate fire has increased armor penetration (target laser defense ×0.2 — 80% ignored).
+- Alternate fire has increased armor penetration (target laser defense *0.2 — 80% ignored).
-- Energy cell consumption is calculated based on potential targets between shooter and main target (2 x base attack cost + number of additional targets х base attack cost).
+- Energy cell consumption is calculated based on potential targets between shooter and main target (2 * base attack cost + number of additional targets * base attack cost).
   - On a miss, the beam travels in a different direction but can still hit up to the originally calculated number of targets.
   - Beam continues until it dissipates (max weapon range), hits an obstacle, or strikes the predetermined number of targets.
 - Maximum additional targets depends on weapon and ammo type, and can be configured in `F2MechanicsMiniRework.ini`.